 For example, Kamil and Rausher (1990) conducted a study in which they compared whole class reading instruction with small group teaching in a large suburban school district.
 Surprisingly, they found that small groups “were not superior to whole class” teaching in terms of learning.
 There was just “too much variance within classrooms for the grouping patterns to have much of an impact.”

 Even more sobering is a large study of grouping in reading conducted by Sørensen & Hallinan (1986).
-They found that small group teaching was more effective than whole class instruction—that is, if one compares 30 minutes of small group teaching versus 30 minutes of whole class teaching, the kids in the small group tend to make larger learning gains.
+They found small group teaching more effective than whole class instruction—that is, if one compares 30 minutes of small group teaching versus 30 minutes of whole class teaching, the kids in the small group tend to make larger learning gains.

-However, they also found that small group teaching provides kids with fewer learning opportunities.
+However, they also found small group teaching provides kids with fewer learning opportunities.
 Basically, teachers teach more when teaching whole class.

 Comparing equal amounts of small group teaching with whole class teaching might make sense to researchers, but it has little to do with the actual circumstances of classrooms.
 If a teacher has three groups who each receive 20 minutes of teaching, this should not be compared with 20 minutes of whole class instruction… but with 60 minutes—the time it takes to teach the three groups (in fact, it might even be fairer to compare it with 65-75 minutes because it takes transition time to switch out these groups).